 Dining on St. Barth compares favorably to almost anywhere in the world.
 Varied and exquisite cuisine, a French flair in the decor, sensational wine, and attentive service make for a wonderful epicurean experience in almost any of the more than 80 restaurants.
 On most menus, freshly caught local seafood mingles on the plate with top-quality provisions that arrive regularly from Paris.
 Interesting

 selections on the Cartes de Vins are no surprise, but don’t miss the sophisticated cocktails whipped up by island bartenders.
 They are worlds away from cliché Caribbean rum punches with paper umbrellas.
 The signature drink of St. Barth is called "’ti punch," a rum concoction similar to a Brazilian Caipirinha.
-It’s also fun to sit at a bar and ask the attractive bartender for their own signature cocktail.
+It’s also fun to sit at a bar and ask the attractive bartender for his or her own signature cocktail.

 What to Wear: A bathing suit and gauzy top or shift is acceptable at beachside lunch spots, but not really in Gustavia.
 Jackets are never required and are rarely worn by men, but most people do dress fashionably for dinner.
 Casual chic is the idea; women wear whatever is hip, current, and sexy.
-You can't go wrong in a tank dress or anything clingy and ruffly with white jeans and high sandals.
+You can't go wrong in a tank dress or a sexy top with white jeans and high sandals.
 The sky is the limit for high fashion at nightclubs and lounges in high season, when you might (correctly) think everyone in sight is a model.
 Leave some space in your suitcase; you can buy the perfect outfit here on the island.
 Nice shorts (not beachy ones) at the dinner table may label a man américain, but many locals have adopted the habit, and nobody cares much.
 Wear them with a pastel shirt to really fit in (never tucked in).
 Pack a light sweater or shawl for the occasional breezy night.

 Looking for a beach vacation?
 Let us help you find the right spot.More